jdluu/Modern-Portfolio/src/content/projectcards/simpletweet.md

 ---
 title: "SimpleTweet"
 slug: "simpletweet"
-description: "An android app that allows a user to view his Twitter timeline and post a new tweet."
+description: "An android app that allows a user to view their Twitter timeline and post a new tweet."
 date: October 2021 - March 2022
 startDate: 2021-10-01
 endDate: 2022-03-31